cran-task-views/TimeSeries/TimeSeries.md

 - *Non-Gaussian time series* can be handled with GLARMA state space models via `r pkg("glarma")`, and using Generalized Autoregressive Score models in the `r pkg("GAS")` and `r pkg("gasmodel")`  packages.
   `r pkg("GlarmaVarSel")` provides variable selection in high-dimensional sparse GLARMA models.
-  Dynamic Generalized Linear Models are provided by `r pkg(kDGLM)`, while Dynamic Generalized Additive Models are implemented in `r pkg("mvgam")`.
+  Dynamic Generalized Linear Models are provided by `r pkg("kDGLM")`, while Dynamic Generalized Additive Models are implemented in `r pkg("mvgam")`.
   Conditional Efficient Bayesian inference for nonlinear and non-Gaussian state space models is provided in `r pkg("bssm")`.
   `r pkg("PTSR")` includes functions to model and forecast a range of regression based dynamic models for positive time series.